Monument record 0636001000 - Lynchett field system, Deer Park, Stowe

 Description

-English Heritage's survey of Stowe undertaken in 2001 notes a lynchet running N-S along the western edge of the Deer Park.
+English Heritage's survey of Stowe undertaken in 2001 notes a fairly well-defined lynchet running N-S along the western edge of the Deer Park.
 At its southern end, the scarp turns to run W-E and another lynchet runs above it for some 50m.
-The scarp is cut by the 18th century park pale and seems to mark the edge of medieval cultivation.
-A small linear mound at SP6702 3830 seems to be modern disturbance (1).
+The scarp is cut by the 18th century park pale and seems to mark the edge of medieval cultivation in this area.
+A small linear mound at SP6702 3830 seems to be modern disturbance (3).

 Location